jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - test with bash 5.1, 5.2 and 5.3 in the pipeline (with different distros each time).
 - handle the drawing of TUI panels in a coproc so each has its own set of variables for its state.
-- handle SIGTSTP/SIGCONT to pause and resume the TUI session.
-This is useful when we want to run a command in the background and then come back to the TUI.
 - Support bracketed paste mode: <https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Bracketed-Paste-Mode>
 - Support mouse events: <https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Mouse-Tracking>
 - rewrite the bash::runInParallel to use coproc instead of jobs.
 Allow to run the tasks sequentially if number in parallel is set to 1.
 Use this in the self-test to replace the subshell.
-- coproc: make sure we see any issue happening in the background
 - in performance tip, document the use of -n
 - self build has 2 modes: either build each command with the extension preprend (yg generate, showcase interactive); this is the default.
 Or also give the option to build the commands without the extension prefix.
 - conditionally show global options because they take too much space